totovr/totovr.github.io/_posts/2018-07-04-SuperHuman-Design-Challenge.md

-Today the team of Human Modeling group presented successfully *MuscleBlazer* project in TU Delft, we will continue improving this system to provide a better experience in the game, I want to personally thanks to Kurita Sensei because of his continues support.
+Today the team of Human Modeling group presented successfully *MuscleBlazer* project in TU Delft, we will continue improving this system to provide a better experience in the game, I want to personally thanks to Kurita Sensei for his continued support.

 <img src="Assets/M1.jpg" width="600">